1. Simple NKIPy Tutorial#

 Defining a NKIPy kernel

-Run it as NumPy function
+Run it as NumPy function on CPU

 Compile it and run it on Trainium hardware